CyberGen49/discord-chatgpt/README.md

 * `discord`
     * `id`: Your Discord application's ID
     * `token`: Your Discord bot's token
+* `admin_tag`: Your Discord tag (username#discriminator) or other identifier to show to users when they aren't allowed to use the bot.
+They'll be told that they can contact you if they want to be added to the allow list.
 * `system_prompt`: The initial `system` message to send with all requests to the language model
 * `allowed_users`: An array of Discord user IDs who are allowed to use the bot.
 If this array is empty, all users are allowed to use the bot.
 * `max_input_tokens`: The max size of input messages in [text tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)